fusion_place-requester-n.n.jar

 |

-Requester Execution Environment
+Execution Environment for Requester

 Requester communicates with the fusion_place server using [Web-API].
-Since [Web-API] is defined as one of the "Client Programs" in the fusion_place licensing agreement, when running Requester or other programs using [Web-API] simultaneously, each program must use a different user account. |
+[Web-API] is one of the "Client Programs" defined in the fusion_place License Agreement.
+Therefore, when running Requester and other programs that use [Web-API] simultaneously, each program must use a different User Account. |

-java -Xms256m -Xmx1024m -jar fusion_place-requester-n.n.jar -url http://***/fusionplace -user **** -pass **** -external false < request.xml > response.xml
+java -Xms256m -Xmx1024m -jar fusion_place-requester-n.n..jar -url http://:***/fusionplace -user **** -pass **** -external false < request.xml > response.xml

-The details of the command-line parameters used above are explained below.
+The command-line parameters are explained below.

-Parameter | Description | ||
+| Parameter | Description |

 java |

-Indicates execution of the |
+Instructs execution of the |

 -Xms256m -Xmx1024m |

-Specifies the memory allocation for execution. |
+Specifies the amount of memory used for program execution. |

--jar fusion_place-requester-n.n.jar |
+-jar fusion_place-requester-n.n..jar |

-Specifies the filename of the Requester program to execute, |
+Specifies the Requester file name |

 -url http://*****:****/fusionplace |